DHTMLX/docs-kanban/docs/api/config/toolbar_items_config.md

 - `type` - (required) a type of control (*"search"*)
 - `options` - (optional) an array of objects, that define the search parameters.
 For each object (*search option*) you can specify the following parameters:
 	- `id` - (required) a key of card field, by which the cards will be searched
-	- `label` - (required) a name of option, used in  a dropdawn list of the searchbar selector
+	- `label` - (required) a name of option, used in  a dropdown list of the searchbar selector
 	- `searchRule` (optional) - a custom function that allows defining search rules.
 It takes the following arguments:
 		- ***card*** - an object of the card data
 		- ***value*** - a searched value, specified in the searchbar